dbfun/docker.mailbrocker/README.md

   *   [x] HTTP API (website use it)
 * [x] Special address for auto reply with spam test report

-# How to run mailtester on your server
+# How to run mailbroker on your server

-You need to install [docker-compose](https://docs.docker.com/compose/) then configure and run the mailtester service.
+You need to install [docker-compose](https://docs.docker.com/compose/) then configure and run the mailbroker service.

 ## Configuration